 Organizations may propose a team of three to five members.
-Strong preference will be given to Latino/Hispanic-serving organizations that can provide an organizational leader (ex.supervisor), as well as consumer peer advocate(s), bilingual paraprofessionals, including Promotoras, and/or bilingual clinicians working with a behavioral health team.
+Strong preference will be given to Latino/Hispanic-serving organizations that can provide an organizational leader (e.g., supervisor), as well as consumer peer advocate(s), bilingual paraprofessionals, including Promotoras, and/or bilingual clinicians working with a behavioral health team.
 Participants will be expected to directly implement the program.
 Participants should have at least 2 years of experience providing some form of family, youth, social or behavioral health services.
 Knowledge of Evidence Based Programs/Practices among team members is also preferred.

 Questions to consider before applying for Familia Adelante

-- Is there a need to augment services for high risk Latino youth (those with early signs of behavioral or emotional issues)?
+- In my organization, is there a need to augment services for high-risk Latino youth (those with early signs of behavioral or emotional issues or risky behaviors)?

 - Does my organization have access to middle school age youth 10-14?

 - Can my organization commit staff and other resources to implement this 12-week in-person or 8-week virtual online curriculum-based model?

 - Can this program be sustained by the organization?
 Does my organization have a relationship with a potential funder for FA?
 Please refer to the readiness checklist below for more details on sustaining the program.

 Are you ready to implement the Familia Adelante program?

-Prior to filling out the application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this 12-week program.
+Prior to filling out the application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this program.